Using the Task List

 By default, Visual Studio includes the following tokens: HACK, TODO, UNDONE, NOTE.
 These are not case sensitive.

 You can also create your own custom tokens.

 Open the Environment folder and then choose Task List.

 The Task List, Environment, Options Dialog Box is displayed.

-In the Tokens category, in the Name text box, enter your token name.
+In the Tokens category, in the Name text box, enter your token name, for example "BUG".

 In the Priority drop-down list, choose a default priority for the new token.
 Choose the Add button.

-A shortcut is a bookmark in the code.
+A shortcut is a bookmark in the code that is tracked in the Task List; it has a different icon than a regular bookmark.
 Double-click the shortcut in the Task List to go to the corresponding location in the code.